 We don’t want money to be a barrier to participation for our classes, but we know it can be.
 This is especially true for people facing marginalization.
 We have a small scholarship fund available, allocated on a first-come-first-served basis for anyone who needs it.
 Please let us know in your registration form if you’d like to apply.
 On the other hand if you’re able to contribute to our scholarship fund, click here.

-To see our financial policies, click here.
+To see our financial and cancellation policies, click here.